-Not open for credit to student with credit in ACCT 1
+Not open for credit to student with credit in ACCT 1 Transferable to CSU/UC UC-Unit limit

 Accounting for business activities, general ledger, special journals, accounts receivable, cash control, depreciation, inventories, and other aspects.
 Includes computer applications for accounting partnerships and corporations.
 Not open for credit to students with credit in ACCT 1.
 Prior completion of ACCT 50 (formerly ACCT 10A) recommended.
 (M)